lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/weight_paint_tools.rst

 Subset
    Restrict the tool to a subset.
-See above (:guilabel:`The Subset Option`) for how subsets are defined.
+See above (*The Subset Option*) for how subsets are defined.
 Limit
    This is the minimum weight value that will be kept in the Group.
    Weights below this value will be removed from the group.